Tell me your story

 What problem do you want to solve?

-This involved two challenges, the first; migrating from a traditional loan scheme physical books to a delivery model library services of online publications, where the community knew all computing resources that account and could access them easily.
+This involved two challenges, the first; migrating from a traditional loan scheme of physical books to a delivery model library services of online publications, where the community knew all computing resources that account for and could access them easily.